 The Reagan Ranch

 Friday afternoon we traveled up to the Reagan Ranch itself.
-Now is a pretty great honour as it is not open to the public.
+Now this is a pretty great honour as it is not open to the public.
 It will open one day, but for now probably only a few hundred or thousand people have been there.
 This was more than just a ranch – he spent one eighth of his presidency here – it came to be known as the Western White House.

 It is around 40 minutes out of Santa Barbara, and a very windy steep road takes you up to the ranch.

 The ranch is around 600 acres, but is a very simple modest place.
 The main house is only 1500 square feet, and much of it was built by Reagan himself.
-We were told that the KGB commented when they came out there with Gorbachev that they would not understand how a country's could live in such a simple house.
+We were told that the KGB commented when they came out there with Gorbachev that they would not understand how a country’s leader could live in such a simple house.

 rr3.JPG